 Admissions Policies and Procedures

 The college offers all residents of its service area access to high-quality instruction that results in the growth of knowledge, skills, and critical thinking abilities necessary for success as a transfer student, in a career, and as a citizen.
 The college values the diversity of its student population.
 It provides a variety of educational opportunities at a reasonable cost.
 It incorporates multiple teaching and academic delivery strategies and student services.
 It calls upon students to accept responsibility for their individual growth, and maximize their use of the many resources provided for them.
 The college maintains an open-door policy of admission.
 Persons who have the ability to benefit from the college’s credit learning programs will be admitted on a space-available basis without regard to race, ethnic background, gender, age, religion, marital status, sexual orientation, political persuasion, or disability, except as prescribed by law.
 Additional entry requirements exist for certain programs.
-Howard Community College reserves the right to refuse or revoke admission to individuals who pose a present or future safety risk to students, faculty, and staff as well as campus visitors.
+Howard Community College reserves the right to refuse or revoke admission to individuals who pose a current or future safety risk to students, faculty, and staff and campus visitors.
+All applicants must comply with the college's policies and procedures and the student code of conduct.

 Standard admissions procedures include: